Troms

-The entire county, which was established in 1866, was located north of the Arctic Circle.
-The Troms County Municipality was the governing body for the county, elected by the people of Troms, while the Troms county governor was a representative of the King and Government of Norway.
-The county had a population of 161,771 in 2014.
+The entire county, which was established in 1866, is located north of the Arctic Circle.
+The Troms County Municipality is the governing body for the county, elected by the people of Troms, while the Troms county governor is a representative of the King and Government of Norway.

+From 1 January 2020 to 31 December 2023 Troms was merged with the neighboring Finnmark county to create the new Troms og Finnmark county.
+This merger was reversed by the government resulting from the 2021 Norwegian parliamentary election.

 General information

 Name

 Until 1919, the county was formerly known as Tromsø amt.
 On 1 July 2006, the Northern Sami name for the county, Romsa, was granted official status along with Troms.

-The county (and the city of Tromsø) was named after the island Tromsøya on which it was located (Old Norse Trums).
+The county (and the city of Tromsø) is named after the island Tromsøya on which it is located (Old Norse Trums).
 Several theories exist as to the etymology of Troms.
 One theory holds "Troms-" to derive from the old (uncompounded) name of the island (Old Norse: Trums).
 Several islands and rivers in Norway have the name Tromsa, and the names of these are probably derived from the word straumr which means "(strong) stream".
 (The original form must then have been Strums, for the missing s see Indo-European s-mobile.)
 Another theory holds that Tromsøya was originally called Lille Tromsøya (Little Tromsøya), because of its proximity to the much bigger island today called Kvaløya, that according to this theory was earlier called "Store Tromsøya" due to a characteristic mountain known as Tromma (the Drum).
 The mountain's name in Sámi, Rumbbučohkka, is identical in meaning, and it is said to have been a sacred mountain for the Sámi in pre-Christian times.

 The Sámi name of the island, Romsa, is assumed to be a loan from Norse – but according to the phonetical rules of the Sami language the frontal t has disappeared from the name.
 However, an alternative form – Tromsa – is in informal use.
 There is a theory that holds the Norwegian name of Tromsø derives from the Sámi name, though this theory lacks an explanation for the meaning of Romsa.
 A common misunderstanding is that Tromsø's Sámi name is Romssa with a double "s".
 This, however, is the accusative and genitive form of the noun used when, for example, writing "Tromsø Municipality" (Romssa Suohkan).